Let’s say you work with 4th graders and let’s say there are 30 students in your class (to make the math easy).

-Matthew Makel, Michael Matthews, Scott Peters, Karen Rambo-Hernandez, and Jonathan Plucker (funniest keynoter I’ve ever seen at a gifted conference btw) set out to get a handle on this: just how many students are already above their grade level (and by how far)?
+Matthew Makel, Michael Matthews, Scott Peters, Karen Rambo-Hernandez, and Jonathan Plucker (boy how many Ph.D.’s does it take, huh?!) set out to get a handle on this: just how many students are performing above their grade level on day one of the school year?

 The authors found that:

 20-40% of elementary and middle school students perform at least one grade level above their current grade in reading

 Oof.
 We’re not talking one or two students in your 4th-grade class, but six to twelve of your thirty students!

 It’s harder for students to get ahead in math because we rarely give them the opportunities (it’s a lot easier to just give a kid a more advanced book than teach them next year’s math content, right?).